 I’m so thankful for this beautiful city I live in, and for the ability to say it has truly become my home.
 New York has challenged and inspired me at every turn, and the people here show it’s possible to be kind, imaginative and hard working all at once.
 And of course, unreasonably defensive about their pizza.

-— Ali Venosa, communications coordinator
+— Ali Venosa, communications manager

 I’m thankful for my increased vigilance for sun protection!
 Until I started working for the Foundation just a few weeks ago, I didn’t know skin cancer was the world’s most common cancer.

-— Mae Fang, web developer
+— Mae Fang, web development manager

 I’m thankful that I was drafted into the Army in 1953, where I was lucky to get to work in pediatrics at Tokyo Army Hospital.
 That led me to medical school, which led me to dermatologic surgery, where I performed 47,000 skin cancer surgeries in 49 years of practice.
 I’m also grateful I was able to create The Skin Cancer Foundation 37 years ago and watch it grow and eventually become a household name.

 After 30 years of practice, specializing in dermatology and treating more than 30,000 skin cancers, I’m so thankful to have the opportunity to play an even greater role.
 As the incoming president of The Skin Cancer Foundation (with its founder, Dr. Robins, right), I look forward to helping this global organization achieve its goal of educating the public about the prevention, early detection and treatment of skin cancer.

 — Deborah S. Sarnoff, MD, president